ewaagaard/beam_gas_collisions/README.md

 # Beam Gas Collisions

-The present ion beams in the CERN accelerator complex suffer from heavy losses due to various effects, including interactions with residual gas molecules in the beam pipe.
-These beam-gas processes change the charge state of the ions, causing the altered ions to fall outside the accelerator acceptance.
-Assuming equivalent pressure in the accelerator and exponential decay, the beam intensity $I$ can be modelled with
+Ion beams in the CERN accelerator complex suffer from heavy losses due to various effects.
+These effects include charge-changing interactions when charge beam projectiles collide with residual gas molecules in the beam pipe, which cause ions to fall outside the accelerator acceptance.
+Neglecting other incoherent beam dynamics effects, the beam intensity $I$ can simplistically be modelled with

 $$
 I(t) = I(t_0)\times\exp\bigg(- \frac{t}{\tau}\bigg),  \qquad \textrm{where} \quad \tau = \frac{1}{\sigma\ n\ \beta \ c }
 $$

-and $\sigma$ is the rest gas collision cross section, $\beta$ is the projectile relativistic beta factor, $c$ is the speed of light and $n$ is the molecular density in the beam pipe.
-The dominant contributions to the cross section $\sigma$ at PS and SPS ion beam energies are **electron capture (EC)** via pair production and **electron loss (EL)** via electron and nucleus impact ionization.
+where $\sigma$ is the charge-changing cross section, $\beta$ is the projectile relativistic beta factor, $c$ is the speed of light and $n$ is the molecular density in the beam pipe.
+The dominant contributions to the cross section $\sigma$ at LEIR, PS and SPS ion beam energies are
+- **electron capture (EC)** via pair production
+- **electron loss (EL)** via electron and nucleus impact ionization

 Electron capture can be modelled with the [Schlachter formula](https://link.aps.org/doi/10.1103/PhysRevA.27.3372).
-We estimate the electron loss cross section with a semi-empirical formula combining studies from [Dubois](https://link.aps.org/doi/10.1103/PhysRevA.84.022702) and [Shevelko](https://www.sciencedirect.com/science/article/pii/S0168583X11003272).
+We estimate the electron loss cross section with a semi-empirical formula from [G. Weber](http://repository.gsi.de/record/201624) (p.
+74) for total electron loss cross section of many-electron ions penetrating through matter, which combines studies from [Dubois](https://link.aps.org/doi/10.1103/PhysRevA.84.022702) and [Shevelko](https://www.sciencedirect.com/science/article/pii/S0168583X11003272).

 ![Rest_gas_collisions](https://github.com/ewaagaard/Beam-gas-collisions/assets/68541324/a83c3b9f-f020-4385-9003-c60dccd68c14)

-The `beam_gas_collisions` class to represent the beam-gas collisions contains the structures and parameters to calculate the EC and EL cross sections.
-Assuming that no other charge-changing processes are relevant at these energies, also the beam lifetimes $\tau$ can be calculated.
-The class can be initiated without any input paramters, or providing pressure `p` in mbar and the molecular fractions of H2, H2O, CO, CH4, CO2, He, O2 and Ar to directly find the molecular density of each compound in the accelerator.
+The `beam_gas_collisions`package contains two classes:
+- The `IonLifetimes()` class calculates the total cross sections from EC and EL interactions, given projectile properties, fractional molecular rest gas composition and pressure.
+The ion beam lifetimes $\tau$ can also be calculated, assuming that no other relevant charge-changing processes.
+- The `DataObject()` class, which contains pressure, projectile and rest gas composition data for LEIR, PS and SPS.
+Specifying the projectile and machine `IonLifetimes(projectile='Pb54', machine='PS')` will automatically load the relevant data.

-A full review (currently under editing) and preliminary results of beam-gas interactions in the CERN accelerator complex can be found on this [link](https://www.overleaf.com/read/pvkmfbzrfnxk).
+A full review (currently under construction) and preliminary results of charge-changing interactions in the CERN accelerator complex can be found on this [link](https://www.overleaf.com/read/pvkmfbzrfnxk).

-### Installing the package
+## Installing the package

 To directly start calculating beam lifetimes and cross sections, create an isolated virtual environment and perform a local `pip` install to use the beam_gas_collisions freely.
 Once having cloned the `beam_gas_collisions` repository, run: